 “It would have soothed my death now to have had his image on my bosom; but even this poor consolation is denied me.
 I myself have sought it until I have grown weary.
 My brain is troubled, and my sight is failing.
 Ha! the clock of the Carmelite tolling the half hour !—that single stroke!—it is like the summons to eternity !—it is well that I am ready—there—let me kneel and pray—ay, it is well to pray—for”

 The pen had dropped from her hand, for there was a large blot upon the paper which hid the meaning of the concluding words.
 She had died while yet her prayer was on her lips.
 Let us hope that it was heard at the bar of heaven and not refused.

-Our author gives his report to the authorities and, just as he is leaving, happens upon a clerk who recognizes the name, saying that a young man had just recently tried to find these women.
-The author finds the man and learns that he is the brother of the young woman.
+Our author gives her report to the authorities and, just as she is leaving, happens upon a clerk who recognizes the name, saying that a young man had just recently tried to find these women.
+Georgina Colmache finds the man and learns that he is the brother of the young woman.
 He had gone to Argentina to try to revive the family fortunes.
 Because some letters had miscarried and the women had moved, he had been unable to find his sister and grandmother.
 In fact, he had tried and, on account of the storm, had failed to get their address from the clerk at the exact hour that Mlle Lenormand had told the women: “The principles of good and evil are struggling at this very hour.
 If you see him not to-night you will behold him no more.”
 This presentiment has proved true because, in despair, they killed themselves that very night.